Jalen Milroe: Professional career

 Milroe declared for the 2025 NFL draft on January 2, 2025.

 In February 2025, Milroe's hand span reportedly grew from 8+3/4 in to 9+3/8 in.

 Milroe was drafted by the Seattle Seahawks with the 92nd overall pick in the third round of the 2025 NFL draft.
 The Seahawks previously traded quarterback Geno Smith to the Las Vegas Raiders to obtain the pick.

+He was part of the Seahawks team that won Super Bowl LX.